Chiang Kai-shek: Conflict with Li Zongren

-The former warlord Yan Xishan, who had fled to Nanjing only one month before, quickly insinuated himself within the Li-Chiang rivalry, attempting to have Li and Chiang reconcile their differences in the effort to resist the Communists.
-At Chiang's request Yan visited Li to convince Li not to withdraw from public life.
-Yan broke down in tears while talking of the loss of his home province of Shanxi to the Communists, and warned Li that the Nationalist cause was doomed unless Li went to Guangdong.
-Li agreed to return under the condition that Chiang surrender most of the gold and US dollars in his possession that belonged to the central government, and that Chiang stop overriding Li's authority.
-After Yan communicated these demands and Chiang agreed to comply with them, Li departed for Guangdong.
+The former warlord Yan Xishan, who had fled to Nanjing only one month earlier, quickly insinuated himself within the Li-Chiang rivalry and attempted to have Li and Chiang reconcile their differences in the effort to resist the Communists.
+At Chiang's request, Yan visited Li to convince Li not to withdraw from public life.
+Yan broke down in tears while he talked of the loss of his home province of Shanxi to the Communists, and he warned Li that the Nationalist cause was doomed unless Li went to Guangdong.
+Li agreed to return if Chiang surrendered most of the gold and US dollars in his possession that belonged to the central government, and Chiang stopped overriding Li's authority.
+After Yan communicated those demands and Chiang agreed to comply with them, Li departed for Guangdong.

-In Guangdong, Li attempted to create a new government composed of both Chiang supporters and those opposed to Chiang.
-Li's first choice of premier was Chu Cheng, a veteran member of the Kuomintang who had been virtually driven into exile due to his strong opposition to Chiang.
-After the Legislative Yuan rejected Chu, Li was obliged to choose Yan Xishan instead.
-By this time Yan was well known for his adaptability and Chiang welcomed his appointment.
+In Guangdong, Li attempted to create a new government composed of both supporters and opponents of Chiang.
+Li's first choice of premier was Chu Cheng, a veteran member of the Kuomintang who had been virtually driven into exile for his strong opposition to Chiang.
+After the Legislative Yuan jas rejected Chu, Li was obliged to choose Yan Xishan instead.
+By then, Yan was well known for his adaptability, and Chiang welcomed his appointment.

-Conflict between Chiang and Li persisted.
+The conflict between Chiang and Li persisted.
 Although he had agreed to do so as a prerequisite of Li's return, Chiang refused to surrender more than a fraction of the wealth that he had sent to Taiwan.
-Without being backed by gold or foreign currency, the money issued by Li and Yan quickly declined in value until it became virtually worthless.

-Although he did not hold a formal executive position in the government, Chiang continued to issue orders to the army, and many officers continued to obey Chiang rather than Li.
-The inability of Li to coordinate KMT military forces led him to put into effect a plan of defense that he had contemplated in 1948.
-Instead of attempting to defend all of southern China, Li ordered what remained of the Nationalist armies to withdraw to Guangxi and Guangdong, hoping that he could concentrate all available defenses on this smaller, and more easily defensible, area.
+Without being backed by gold or foreign currency, the money that was issued by Li and Yan quickly declined in value until it became virtually worthless.
+Although he did not hold a formal executive position in the government, Chiang continued to issue orders to the army, and many officers continued to obey Chiang, rather than Li.
+The inability of Li to co-ordinate KMT military forces led him to put into effect a plan of defense that he had contemplated in 1948.
+Instead of attempting to defend all of southern China, Li ordered what remained of the Nationalist armies to withdraw to Guangxi and Guangdong.
+He hoped that he could concentrate all available defenses on the smaller area, which would be more easily defensible.
 The object of Li's strategy was to maintain a foothold on the Chinese mainland in the hope that the United States would eventually be compelled to enter the war in China on the Nationalist side.